 In recent years, we have incurred significant costs in connection with the development of our tests.
-For the nine months ended September 30, 2019, DermTech's R&D expenses were \$1.8 million, our sales and marketing expenses were \$3.9 million and our general and administrative expenses were \$6.4 million.
-For the year ended December 31, 2018, our R&D expenses were \$2.1 million, our sales and marketing expenses were \$2.8 million and our general and administrative expenses were \$3.5 million.
+For the three months ended March 31, 2020, our R&D expenses were \$0.9 million, our sales and marketing expenses were \$2.9 million and our general and administrative expenses were \$3.5 million.
+For the three months ended March 31, 2019, our R&D expenses were \$0.6 million, our sales and marketing expenses were \$0.9 million and our general and administrative expenses were \$1.5 million.
 We expect our expenses to continue to increase for the foreseeable future as we conduct studies of our current tests and our planned other tests, grow our sales and marketing organization, drive adoption of and reimbursement for our tests, and develops new tests.
-As a result, we need to generate significant revenues in order to achieve sustained profitability.
+As a result, we need to generate significant revenues in order to achieve profitability.

-We may not be able to generate sufficient revenue from the commercialization of our PLA, Nevome test, or successfully develop and commercialize other tests to achieve or sustain profitability or meet our anticipated revenue projections.
+We may not be able to generate sufficient revenue from the commercialization of PLA and the Nevome test, or successfully develop and commercialize other tests to achieve or sustain profitability.

-We launched PLA assay during the first half of 2016.
+We launched the PLA assay during the first half of 2016.
 We launched the Nevome test in 2018.
 We are in varying stages of R&D for other tests that we may offer in the future.
-We believe that our commercialization success is dependent upon our ability to significantly increase the number of customers that are using our tests.
+We believe that our commercialization success is dependent upon our ability to significantly increase the number of customers who are using our tests.
 In addition, demand for our tests may not increase as quickly as planned and we may be unable to increase our revenue levels as expected.
 We are currently not profitable.
-Even if we succeed in increasing adoption of PLA or the Nevome test by dermatologists, in maintaining and creating relationships with our existing and new customers, and developing and commercializing additional molecular diagnostic testing products, we may not be able to generate sufficient revenue to achieve or sustain profitability or meet our anticipated revenue projections.
+Even if we succeed in increasing adoption of PLA and the Nevome test by dermatologists, in maintaining and creating relationships with our existing and new customers, and developing and commercializing additional molecular diagnostic testing products, we may not be able to generate sufficient revenue to achieve or sustain profitability.

-If we are unable to execute our marketing strategy for PLA or the Nevome test and are unable to gain acceptance in the market, we may be unable to generate sufficient revenue to sustain our business.
+If we are unable to execute our marketing strategy for PLA and are unable to gain acceptance in the market, we may be unable to generate sufficient revenue to sustain our business.